FLIR/iis_firefly_image_classifier/README.md

 2. [Setup environment using Docker](#setup-environment-using-docker)

 ### Setup environment using pip
-The repository was test on the following system setup:
+The repository was test using the following system setup
 - Ubuntu 16.04 or later releases.
 - Cuda 10.0 and cudnn 7.
 - Python 3.5 or 3.7 release.